All Episodes

 And in this case, the KKK is a bunch of right-wing terrorists.

-It doesn't matter where they were formed, it doesn't matter who formed them, it doesn't matter that Robert Byrd was a member.
+It doesn't matter that Robert Byrd was a member.

 That's years ago, and we're talking about today.

-It was civil the whole time it was civil.
+The whole time it was civil.

-Because they don't have anybody on there that could do what Lord did.
+But it was something you never see on CNN because they don't have anybody on there that could do what Lord did.

-It was it was uh it was it was really uh electric.
+It was really electric.

-And uh it it ended up, Van Jones ended up uh expressing his profound respect for Lord, you know, and and and Cuomo was saying, look, I think I see what the problem here is, and he nailed the problem uh from Lord's perspective, but it didn't get anywhere near solving anything.
+And it ended up, Van Jones ended up expressing his profound respect for Lord, you know, and Cuomo was saying, Look, I think I see what the problem here is.

-It was just that for the first time ever, I saw the way a narrative regarding race and the race card is used in the liberal media, blown up and thrown right back in their faces successfully.
+It was just that for the first time ever, I saw the way a narrative regarding race and the race card is used in the liberal media blown up and thrown right back in their faces successfully.

-And the people uh Van Jones and these other people had no idea they had never heard this perspective.
+And the people, Van Jones and these other people had no idea.

 It's a foreign language to them that the KKK was a bunch of Democrats.